 (ii) Value Added Tax (VAT) refunds

 If you have bought items in the UK within three months of your departure date that you plan to take back to your home country (outside the European Economic Area (EEA)), you might be able to claim back some of the Value Added Tax (VAT).
 To use the VAT Refund Scheme, you will normally have to buy the goods from a shop that operates the scheme.
-You can find more information about VAT refunds from Her Majesty’s Revenue and Customs.
+You can find more information about VAT refunds from HM Revenue and Customs.

 6. Acquire references & research prospects